product analytics

 3. Look for patterns

 Sometimes, discrepancies can be found by looking for patterns during data analysis.
-If something doesn't seem to fit when tracking the rest of the information, it could be a sign of a discrepancy.
+If something doesn’t seem to fit when tracking the rest of the information, it could indicate data discrepancy.

 4. Use visualizations